MarcVivas/IoT-application-with-docker-containers/README.md

 }
 ```

+The sensor code is available in the `./IoT_devices` folder, to be more specific the name of the file is `sensor.js`.

 ### Analytics module
 The Analytic_module receives sensor data from the server and uses an AI model to make predictions.
 The predictions are sent back to the server, which will store them.